Implosion (mechanical process): Astrophysics

 Implosion is a key part of the gravitational collapse of large stars, which can lead to the creation of supernovas, neutron stars and black holes.

 In the most common case, the innermost part of a large star (called the core) stops burning and without this source of heat, the forces holding electrons and protons apart are no longer strong enough to do so.
 The core collapses in on itself exceedingly quickly, and becomes a neutron star or black hole; the outer layers of the original star fall inwards and may rebound off the newly created neutron star (if one was created), creating a supernova.

 Cathode-ray tube and fluorescent lighting implosion

 A high vacuum exists within all cathode-ray tubes.
 If the outer glass envelope is damaged, a dangerous implosion may occur.
 The implosion may scatter glass pieces at dangerous speeds.
-While modern CRTs used in televisions and computer displays have epoxy-bonded face-plates or other measures to prevent shattering of the envelope, CRTs removed from equipment must be handled carefully to avoid injury.
+While the last generations of CRTs used in televisions and computer displays had epoxy-bonded face-plates or other measures to prevent shattering of the envelope, CRTs removed from equipment must be handled carefully to avoid injury.